The Three Types of Hazards

 cause of an accident.
 No deal, that won’t fly, because carelessness is a Morale hazard and

 not a physical hazard as defined above.
 Morale hazards are controlled by active

 supervision, safety rule enforcement, disciplinary action and top management holding the

 workforce accountable for safety performance.

-The third type of hazard is called Moral Hazard, ( yes Moral- not Morale) which is where
+Moral Hazard ( yes Moral- not Morale) – which is where

 a person has the intent to defraud the employer and/or insurance company for the receipt of